 Employers who fail to provide the employment details in writing to employees may face a fine not exceeding GB£5,000.

-The Jersey Employment Tribunal deals with all the employment disputes other than breach of contract more than GB£10,000 and personal injury matters and injunctions, which are dealt with by the Royal Court.
+The Jersey Employment Tribunal deals with all the employment disputes except those which include a breach of contract of more than GB£10,000, personal injury matters and injunctions.
+These are taken care of by the Royal Court.

 There are no prevalent statutory restrictions on the number of hours employees can work per day or week.
 However, the law provides for statutory restrictions for employers when it comes to providing adequate rest breaks.
-Also, employers need to be aware of the overriding duty of care for employees they work for excessive hours.
+Also, employers need to be aware of the overriding duty of care toward employees who work overtime.

 There are 9 public holidays observed in Jersey: